 \section{Abstract}

 We search for novel two-dimensional materials that can be easily exfoliated from their parent compounds.
 Starting from 108423 unique, experimentally known three-dimensional compounds we identify a subset of 5619 that appear layered according to robust geometric and bonding criteria.
-High-throughput calculations using van-der-Waals density-functional theory, validated against experimental structural data and calculated random-phase-approximation binding energies, allow to identify 1844 compounds that are either easily or potentially exfoliable, including all that are commonly exfoliated experimentally.
-In particular, the subset of 1053 easily exfoliable cases---layered materials held together mostly by dispersion interactions and with binding energies in the range of few tens of meV$\cdot\text{\AA}^{-2}$---contains several hundreds of entries with few atoms per primitive cell (273 with less than 6 atoms, 606 with less than 12), revealing a wealth of new structural prototypes, simple ternary compounds, and a large portfolio to search materials for optimal properties.
+High-throughput calculations using van-der-Waals density-functional theory, validated against experimental structural data and calculated random-phase-approximation binding energies, allow to identify 1825 compounds that are either easily or potentially exfoliable, including all that are commonly exfoliated experimentally.
+In particular, the subset of 1036 easily exfoliable cases---layered materials held together mostly by dispersion interactions and with binding energies up to $30-35$ meV$\cdot\text{\AA}^{-2}$---provides a wealth of novel structural prototypes and simple ternary compounds, and a large portfolio to search materials for optimal properties.
 For the 258 compounds with up to 6 atoms per primitive cell we comprehensively explore vibrational, electronic, magnetic, and topological properties, identifying in particular 56 ferromagnetic and antiferromagnetic systems, including half-metals and half-semiconductors.

-Two-dimensional (2D) materials provide novel opportunities to venture into largely unexplored regions of the materials properties space.
-On one hand, their ultimate thinness makes them extremely promising for applications in electronics (e.g., for field-effect transistors, where a reduced device size is beneficial to improve performance and reduce short-channel effects between contacts).\cite{Radisavljevic:2011,Liu:2014,Wang2012,Chhowalla2016} On the other hand, the physical properties of monolayers often change dramatically from those of parent 3D materials, providing a new degree of freedom~\cite{butler2013progress} in the applications (from thermoelectrics to spintronics) while also unveiling novel physics (e.g., valley Hall effect and composite excitations such as trions).
-Moreover, van-der-Waals (vdW) heterostructures~\cite{geim2013van} have recently emerged as an additional avenue to engineer novel properties by stacking 2D materials in a specifically designed fashion.
+Two-dimensional (2D) materials provide novel opportunities to venture into largely unexplored regions of materials space.
+On one hand, their ultimate thinness makes them extremely promising for applications in electronics (e.g., for field-effect transistors, where a reduced device size is beneficial to improve performance and reduce short-channel effects between contacts).\cite{Radisavljevic:2011,Chhowalla2016} On the other hand, the physical properties of monolayers often change dramatically from those of parent 3D materials, providing a new degree of freedom~\cite{butler2013progress} for applications (from thermoelectrics to spintronics) while also unveiling novel physics (e.g., valley Hall effect and composite excitations such as trions).
+Moreover, van-der-Waals (vdW) heterostructures~\cite{geim2013van} have recently emerged as an additional avenue to engineer novel properties by stacking 2D materials in a desired fashion.